This is the multi-page printable view of this section. Click here to print.

 Differences for CGGI-style pipeline

-The tosa-to-boolean-tfhe and related pipelines add a few additional steps.
+The mlir-to-cggi and related pipelines add a few additional steps.
 The main goal here is to apply a hardware circuit optimizer to blocks of standard MLIR code (inside secret.generic ops) which converts the computation to an optimized boolean circuit with a desired set of gates.
 Only then is -secret-distribute-generic applied to split the ops up and lower them to the cggi dialect.
 In particular, because passing an IR through the circuit optimizer requires unrolling all loops, one useful thing you might want to do is to optimize only the body of a for loop nest.

 To accomplish this, we have two additional mechanisms.
 One is the pass option ops-to-distribute for -secret-distribute-generic, which allows the user to specify a list of ops that generic should be split across, and all others left alone.
 Specifying affine.for here will pass generic through the affine.for loop, but leave its body intact.
 This can also be used with the -unroll-factor option to the -yosys-optimizer pass to partially unroll a loop nest and pass the partially-unrolled body through the circuit optimizer.